arduino/docs-content/content/learn/05.communication/10.can/can.md

 ## Introduction

 Controller Area Network (CAN), is a robust and versatile communication protocol that can be used to send data between an Arduino board and other devices in a networked environment without a host computer.
-Using CAN with Arduino is advantageous for applications requiring high-speed and reliable data transmission over multiple nodes, such as in automotive and industrial systems.
-Originally developed by Bosch for automotive applications, CAN bus enables reliable communication between multiple microcontrollers over a shared bus without a host computer.
-It offers advantages in scenarios demanding robust, noise-resistant, and error-checked data transmission.
+Originally developed by Bosch for automotive applications, CAN bus offers advantages in scenarios demanding robust, noise-resistant, and error-checked data transmission.

 Communication via CAN is enabled through different CAN libraries and is dependent on the hardware used for the setup.
 This article will mainly focus on the [Arduino_CAN](https://github.com/arduino/ArduinoCore-renesas/tree/main/libraries/Arduino_CAN) library and its available methods with references to different hardware and respective libraries.

-If you want to jump straight to the examples click here or go to the end of this article.
+If you want to jump straight to the examples click [here](#examples) or go to the end of this article.

 ## Overview